mazaclub/EasyGitianBuilder/README.md

   ```

     - Scripts intended to be used inside the vm are in all lowercase - other scripts are intended for use on the host
+      (darwin-base-system.sh and linux-base-system.sh are exceptions at this time)

+    - This directory is mounted in the VM as /host_vagrantdir